 If you put down a decent down payment, your vehicle doesn’t depreciate at a steady pace and you’re paying down the balance of the loan each month, you typically wouldn’t need gap insurance coverage.

-Is gap insurance necessary and required by law?
+Is gap insurance required?

 While you need gap insurance if you owe more on a vehicle than its value, gap coverage isn’t required by any state as part of your car insurance policy.